 Lucy Stone was a famous editor and suffragette.
 When I read biographical notes about Lucy, she seemed to me to be the Gloria Steinem of her day.
 Educated and outspoken, when it came to the casting of women as second class citizens, Lucy wasn’t having it.
 In 1858, Lucy spoke up to remind American of the “no taxation without representation” principle; in short order her refusal to pay property taxes resulted in the seizure and sale of her household goods.
 Undaunted, she traveled to Kansas in support of the women’s suffrage movement, and later served as the president of the New Jersey Women Suffrage Association.
 She helped organize the New England association,and served on the executive committee of the American Equal Rights Association.

-Anyway, it seems that tension was clearly in place when Stone, Julia Ward Howe and others founded the American Woman Suffrage Association (AWSA).
+That tension was clearly in place when Stone, Julia Ward Howe and others founded the American Woman Suffrage Association (AWSA).
 Stone took up the position as editor of its publication, the Woman’s Journal, which became the premier publication for women’s rights of its day.

-Lucy Stone was the only woman I found to be memorialized in stone and/or bronze Boston in three places (there might be more, I don’t know.)
+Lucy Stone was the only woman I found to be memorialized in both stone and/or bronze in three places (there might be more, I don’t know.)
 There is also a bust of her in the State House, and another in Faneuil Hall.

 Phillis Wheatley was the first African American published poet.
 Phillis was seized from Senegal/Gambia, West Africa, when she was about seven years old, and enslaved in Boston by a family who taught her to read and write.
-Extraordinarily intelligent, she took every opportunity presented to educate herself, and by the age of 13 was a published poet.
-Her life and literary contributions flew directly in the face of claims that any person could be cast as intellectually inferior based on gender or race.
+Extraordinarily intelligent, she took every opportunity to educate herself, and by the age of 13 was a published poet.
+Her life and literary contributions flew directly in the face of claims that a person could be cast as intellectually inferior based on gender or race.

 On Being Brought from Africa to America